Police investigating homicide at Kingdom Hall of Jehovah's Witnesses in Thornton - NewsBreak

 Thornton Police Department is investigating a homicide at Kingdom Hall of Jehovah's Witnesses on Christmas morning, according to a Thornton Police Department tweet.

-The Adams County Sheriff’s Department’s Hazardous Materials Unit is on scene to evaluate a suspicious device found at the scene.
+The Adams County Sheriff’s Department’s Hazardous Materials Unit is on scene as well.

 Officials said there is no active threat and have not released any further information.
 The Denver Gazette will update this story as more information is released.